The Mechanistic Emergence of Symbol Grounding in Language Models: Method

 \subsection{Dataset and Tokenization}

-To capture the emergent grounding from multimodal interactions, we design a minimal testbed with a custom word-level tokenizer, in which every lexical item is represented in two corresponding forms: one token that appears in non-verbal descriptions (e.g., a \textit{book} in the scene description) and another that appears in utterances (e.g., \textit{book} in speech).
+To capture the emergent grounding in multimodal interactions, we design a minimal testbed with a custom word-level tokenizer, in which every lexical item is represented in two corresponding forms: one token that appears in non-verbal descriptions (e.g., a \textit{book} in the scene description) and another that appears in utterances (e.g., \textit{book} in speech).
 We refer to these by environmental (\env) and linguistic tokens (\lan), respectively.
-For instance, \textit{book}$_\env$ and \textit{book}$_\lan$ are treated as distinct tokens with separate integer indices; that is, the tokenization provides no explicit signal that these tokens are related, so any correspondence between them must be learned during training rather than inherited from their surface form.
-We instantiate this framework in three datasets, ranging from child-directed speech transcripts to image-based dialogue.
+For instance, \textit{book}$_\env$ and \textit{book}$_\lan$ receive different integer indices from the tokenizer; that is, tokenization provides no explicit signal that these tokens are related, so any correspondence between them must be learned during training rather than inherited from surface forms.
+Although our minimal testbed uses child-directed speech data, the framework is readily extensible to visual dialogue datasets, enabling the investigation of VLMs in realistic settings.